RedHate/MIXSTREAMPRO-CFW-2.1.2/README.md

   1) Get the IP address of the Mixstream Pro from the wifi menu
   2) On Linux: Open a terminal and type ssh ipaddresshere.
 On windows try using putty, the ssh port is 22.

+## How to view the http server:
+  1) Enable wifi and connect to a network
+  2) Open the wifi settings menu and click the ap you are connected to and get the ip address.
+  3) Open a browser on your computer and type http://IPADDRESSHERE